100. Conduct a friendship audit

 There’s no doubt that the people we are closest to have a powerful influence on how we feel, what we do, and who we become.
 Yet how often do we take a step back to reflect on whether our relationships are contributing to our health and happiness … or not, like this guy?

-Connection Skill & Action Step: Take a Friendship Self-Assessment
+Connection Skill & Action Step: Conduct a “friendship audit”

 A word of caution: it can be hard to take an honest look at our relationships, and this exercise may stir up some feelings.
 If you aren’t happy with the results you got, remember that this is just a snapshot in time.
 Relationships fluctuate and there is always room for improvement.
-If it feels hard to strengthen your social circle on your own, consider seeing a friendship coach, or attending ProjectConnect Facilitator Certification Training to lead ProjectConnect groups in your area.
+If it feels hard to strengthen your social circle on your own, check out the Making Friends as an Adult Course and Community.

 Questions to reflect on or to spark conversation.
 Please share your responses in the comments.